LogtalkDotOrg/logtalk3/library/arbitrary/NOTES.md

 	| ?- logtalk_load(arbitrary(tester)).

-Several of provided tests are generic and verify correct behavior of all pre-defined and loaded user-defined generators and shrinkers for all ground types.
+Several of the provided tests are generic and verify the correct behavior of all pre-defined and loaded user-defined generators and shrinkers for all ground types.

 Pre-defined types